LOVE YOUR FEET MORE

 Note, the design can look like the heel is raised, but the ‘plastic’ bit is just for looks.

-REEBOK NANO (not the adventure or hiit ones)
+REEBOK NANO X(not the adventure or hiit ones)

 Inov8 (versatile cross trainers )